 Manila envelope with documents

-HB26-1099 Concerning Protecting the Financial Condition of Common Interest Communities passed both houses on March 25, 2026 and will be sent to the Governor for signature.
-Unless the bill is vetoed by the Governor, HB26-1099 is expected to go into effect August 12, 2026.
+HB26-1099 Concerning Protecting the Financial Condition of Common Interest Communities was signed into law by the Governor on April 13, 2026 and is expected to go into effect August 12, 2026.

 HB26-1099 adds new sections to the Colorado Common Interest Ownership Act (CCIOA) primarily addressing Declarant obligations for preparing reserve studies and management companies’ obligations for turning over records after termination.